segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/heartbeat.md

 Before you start, complete these required steps.

 First, connect your Adobe heartbeat server URL to Segment:
 1. Find your Adobe Analytics heartbeat tracking server URL and copy it.
+If you don’t know where to find your heartbeat tracking server URL, contact your Adobe representative.
 2. Log in to your Segment workspace, and go to the Adobe Analytics settings.
    If you have multiple sources sending to Adobe Analytics, click the one that you'll be using with Adobe Heartbeat.
 If you'll be using Heartbeat with more than one source, repeat these steps for each source.
 3. Open the **Heartbeat Tracking Server URL** setting, and paste your server URL in the field.
 Click Save.